incodehq/incode-platform/README.md

 used (as repeating datasets - required for lists and tables - was not supported prior to Word 2013).

-## Screenshots ##
+## Screenshots and Usage ##

-The following screenshots show an example app's usage of the module.
+The following screenshots and code fragments show an example app's usage of the module.

 #### Installing the Fixture Data ####